istresearch/kibana-object-format/README.md

     The plugin adds a new property to the *Advanced Settings* table named **fieldMapperHack:fields**.
 The value is a JSON object which defines include and exclude lists per index pattern.
 The include and exclude lists values can be regular expressions, and are applied include first then excludes second.

-    The index pattern can be named '__\*__', and this entry will be used as the default for all indexe patterns if a specific entry is not defined.
+    The index pattern can be named '__\*__', and this entry will be used as the default for all index patterns if a specific entry is not defined.

     ```json
     {